absolvent/gore-gulp/README.md

 It would make `webpack` task to look for all `*.entry.js`, `*.entry.jsx` and `*.entry.coffee` files inside `./my-package` and output production-ready to the `./dist` directory.
+For `lib` you can also configure multiple sources by placing an array of directories.

 ## Why is gore-gulp so special?